 Operator Symbol Example Effect AND KPMG Bolkiah Automatically assumes AND - finds only documents with both terms OR OR Reinsurance OR insurance Finds documents mentioning either insurance or reinsurance and those which include both terms.
-Must be typed in upper case Phrase 46 JJ "insider dealing" Finds exact phrase Truncation Cartel Automatically searches on the root of the search term Exact Keyword + +contract Searches for the exact term contract, not contracted, contracting etc. Universal Character Organiation Used to replace one character - useful for including US spellings Term in Title intitle: intitle:securitisation tax Find documents with a particular term in the title All Terms in Title allintitle: allintitle:securitisation Find documents with all search terms in the title
+Must be typed in upper case Phrase 66 JJ "insider dealing" Finds exact phrase Truncation ! fraud!
+Automatically searches on the root of the search term Exact Keyword + +contract Searches for the exact term contract, not contracted, contracting etc. Universal Character Organiation Used to replace one character - useful for including US spellings Term in Title TI() TI(securitisation) Find documents with a particular term in the title Turn off plurals and equivalents # #securitisation Finds securitisation but not securitisations